 A: I think both are equally valid from a creative standpoint.
 There is a therapeutic aspect within the process that is valuable in and of itself, and for me, integral to the quality of a finished piece.
 However, from a design point of view, if the end result is not ultimately successful, then the process also falls flat.

 Q: What is the range of methods, materials and styles you are most comfortable working with?

 A: I’m a curious person, and I like to get messy, so I try not to stick with any one particular style or medium that is within my comfort zone.
 As an artist, I am constantly evolving and exploring new avenues of conception.
-If a certain piece calls for an alternative method of creation, or a certain unfamiliar stylistic element, I will do what’s needed to get the end result that the client and I are looking for.
+Not only is flexibility important to my process, but also to maintain stylistic coherence when working toward a common visual aesthetic with a team of other artists.
+If a certain piece calls for an alternative method of creation, or a certain unfamiliar stylistic element, I will do what’s needed to get the end result that my client and/or team is looking for.